 But the gory details do matter.
 They're what make one car just a skosh faster than another, and why one wireless cell has some percentage higher data rates closer to the cell edge.
 The details in the racing rules help determine which driver gets a coveted pole position, just as the details in wireless networking standards spell out optional features that manufacturers might leverage to squeeze even more oomph out of their product sets.

 It's silly to think that the average NASCAR fan could differentiate a stock camshaft from a radically redesigned racing cam, or that the notion of spatial multiplexing would even register with the average WLAN user.
 But for those of us who build wireless networks or race cars, we do need to master the minutiae, and understand why Ruckus claims to outperform Cisco or Aruba claims better cells than Meru.
 We either really get it and master our own fates, or we roll the dice and hope our networks turn out OK and that the sales reps didn't take us for too much of a ride.
-Whether we're hitting turn three at Daytona going 190 mph or monitoring 10,000 users on a million-dollar WLAN, the stakes are high these days.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Whether we're hitting turn three at Daytona going 190 mph or monitoring 10,000 users on a million-dollar WLAN, the stakes are high these days.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio